EdgyEdgemond/changelog-gen/README.md

 NOTE: `release_notes` support will be dropped in a future version, migration to conventional commits is recommended.

-By default supported sections are `feat`, `fix`, `docs` and `misc`.
-Additional types can be configured to map to these initial sections, custom sections can be added and mapped to types as well.

-See [Configuration](#Configuration) below for default sections and section mappings and how to customize them.
+See [Configuration](#Configuration) below for default commit type configuration and how to customize them.

 ```md
 ## <version>